Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Dynamical Systems Reconstruction (DSR)

-Common measures to assess overlap in \textit{attractor geometry} compare true and model-generated trajectory distributions in \textit{state space}, e.g. based on the Kullback-Leibler divergence or Wasserstein distance \cite{brenner_tractable_2022,goring_domain_2024,park2024when,Fumagalli2025DSRms}, see Appx. \ref{appx:measures} for details.
-An attractor's geometrical structure can also be quantified through its \textit{box-counting} or \textit{correlation dimension}, or the \textit{Kaplan-Yorke dimension} computed from the Lyapunov spectrum as as an upper bound (see Appx. \ref{appx:subsec:d_stsp}; \citet{alligood_chaos_1996,kantz_nonlinear_2004}).
+Common measures to assess overlap in \textit{attractor geometry} compare true and model-generated trajectory distributions in \textit{state space}, e.g. based on the Kullback-Leibler divergence (denoted $D_\text{stsp}$ below) or Wasserstein distance \cite{brenner_tractable_2022,goring_domain_2024,park2024when,Fumagalli2025DSRms}, see Appx. \ref{appx:measures} for details.
+An attractor's geometric structure can also be quantified through its \textit{box-counting} or \textit{correlation dimension}, or the \textit{Kaplan-Yorke dimension} computed from the Lyapunov spectrum as as an upper bound (see Appx. \ref{appx:subsec:d_stsp}; \citet{alligood_chaos_1996,kantz_nonlinear_2004}).
 These specifically capture the \textit{fractal geometry} of the object.
-To compute these measures for empirical data, since we usually have only access to lower-dimensional observations from a much higher-dimensional DS, \textit{temporal delay embedding} techniques are commonly used to lift the empirical observations into a higher-dimensional space where trajectories become \textit{diffeomorphic} to those in the true underlying system according to the delay embedding theorems (\citet{takens_detecting_1981,sauer_embedology_1991}; see Appx. \ref{sec:TDE}).
+To compute these measures for empirical data, since we usually have only access to lower-dimensional observations from a much higher-dimensional DS, \textit{temporal delay embedding} techniques are commonly used to lift the empirical observations into a higher-dimensional space where trajectories and the vector field along them smoothly map $1:1$ onto those of the true underlying system according to the delay embedding theorems (\citet{takens_detecting_1981,sauer_embedology_1991}; see Appx. \ref{sec:TDE}).
 To assess agreement in the \textit{long-term temporal structure} of true and generated trajectories, measures based on the system's auto-correlation function \cite{wood_statistical_2010,brenner_integrating_2024} or power spectrum \cite{mikhaeil_difficulty_2022,brenner_tractable_2022} could be used, for instance the Hellinger distance between appropriately smoothed power spectra \cite{mikhaeil_difficulty_2022,hess_generalized_2023}. \textit{It is important to note that most of these measures only make sense in the ergodic long-term limit} $t \rightarrow \infty$.
 A transient trajectory is not informative about attractor geometry, nor can a power spectrum or Lyapunov exponents be reasonably computed from just short, potentially transient (non-stationary) trajectory bits (see Appx. \ref{appx:measures} for more details).
 Thus, commonly time series of length $T \geq 1000$ (depending on scale), often $T \geq 10^4$, are simulated from the trained model, and initial transients are cut off in estimation.